-But because the current Government advice is to maintain distance between people wherever possible, and to take extra care to protect patients and staff, we will not be able to re-open every service straight away and we need to make sure there are not too many people in the hospital at any one time.
+Because the current Government advice is to maintain distance between people wherever possible, and to take extra care to protect patients and staff, we need to make sure there are not too many people in the hospital at any one time.

 This means your hospital appointment or surgery will be very different.

 If you are coming into hospital for a planned operation, please read our advice on what to expect.

 If you are pregnant, please see our maternity page for information about your care during your pregnancy and birth, including necessary restrictions on visiting and being accompanied to your appointments at this time.

 In line with Government advice, we will continue to make sure everyone who can have their appointment over the telephone or video call does not come to the hospital.
 Your appointment letter will tell you whether you need to attend the hospital or whether a clinician will call you.